Manchester-HealthAI/BioBatchNet/README.md

 ---
 ## CPC Usage

-CPC uses the embedding of BioBatchNet as the input, and the sample data which is the batch effect corrected embedding of IMMUcan IMC data.
+CPC utilizes the **embedding output from BioBatchNet** as input.
+The provided sample data consists of the **batch effect corrected embedding of IMMUcan IMC data**.

+To use CPC, ensure you are running in the **same environment** as BioBatchNet.
-Using the same environments with BioBatchNet, and all the results can be found in the following directory:
+All experiment results can be found in the following directory:

 ```bash
 cd CPC/IMC_experiment
 ```

+✅ **Key Notes**:
+- CPC requires embeddings from BioBatchNet as input.
+- Sample data includes batch-corrected IMMUcan IMC embeddings.
+- Ensure the **same computational environment** as BioBatchNet before running CPC.

 ## To Do List